One question that comes up frequently is “How do you deal with difficult topics in children’s books?”

-Maybe you want to write a book about coping with grief, addressing mental health, discussing abuse, etc. But, how do you address topics like that with children?
+Maybe you want to write a book about coping with grief, caring for mental health, or discussing abuse.
+But how do you address topics like that with children?

-Instead, focus on the feelings of the characters or the conversations they have regarding the situation.
+Instead focus on the characters' feelings and conversations.
 ALWAYS provide hope for the survivor of your story.

-2. Am I treating this topic with respect and consideration?
+Am I treating difficult topics with respect and consideration?

-Remember that some of your readers may be children or adults who are presently dealing with your subject matter.
-It’s important to make sure you talk about it in a respectful way.
+Remember that some of your readers may be dealing with your subject matter first-hand.
+It’s important to make sure you talk about difficult topics in a respectful way.
 This includes doing the research necessary to ensure you’re representing the subject matter appropriately.

 It’s essential to make sure your story empowers those who are coping with your topic.
 Uplift and encourage the survivor in your book.

-It’s always a good idea to distance the reader from your story.
+It’s always a good idea to distance the reader from difficult topics.

-One way to do this is to tell your story through the lens of an analogy.
+One way to do this is to use analogy.
 You might make your main characters non-human or personify the struggle your character is facing.

-For example, if a child is lost in the woods in a book, that simply won’t do for young audiences.
+For example, if a child is lost in the woods, that simply won’t do for young audiences.
 This brings up all sorts of problems.
-For example, a reader could be distracted by: “Where are the parents?
+A reader could ask, “Where are the parents?
 How did they get lost?"

-You’ll find this method has been used for a long time in children’s literature.
+You’ll find authors use this technique often in children’s literature.
 If you’ve ever wondered why there are so many animals in children’s books, this is one very good reason.

 Want to start putting your ideas down on paper?
 Download my FREE Children's Book Blueprint.